bluehalo/node-fhir-server-core/README.md

 ### Regenerating the docs

-If you have only changed the `openapi.yml` or any of the other `yml` files in the `docs/src/definitions` folder, you can just reload the page, it will load the updated yml files.
-You can also update the css or the js file used to generate the documentation.
-If you do, you will need to run one of two npm scripts.
+You will need to run one of two npm scripts.
 You can run `npm run build-docs` to generate them once or you can run `npm run watch-docs` to build them and watch for changes. `npm run watch-docs` is better for active development.